India's Wipro Sept-quarter profit beats estimates

-BENGALURU, Oct 15 (Reuters) - Wipro Ltd WIPR.NS reported a better-than-expected September-quarter profit on Tuesday, as the Indian software exporter managed to withstand a global spending squeeze among its financial clients that has hurt the sector overall.
+BENGALURU, Oct 15 (Reuters) - Indian software exporter Wipro Ltd WIPR.NS reported a better-than-expected September-quarter profit on Tuesday, as the company managed to withstand a global spending squeeze among its financial clients that has hurt the sector overall.

 Net profit came in at 25.53 billion rupees ($357.41 million), compared with 18.89 billion rupees a year earlier.